 A few years down the line, the career path you chose might not be as exciting as before, and you might end up dissatisfied.
 The career might not turn out as expected, and this might leave you frustrated.
 To create a balance, many opt to change their career and see what other options have to offer.
-This decision, if made drastically, might leave you in the same predicament as you might end up choosing a wrong career again and you end up even more frustrated.
+This decision, if made drastically, might leave you in the same predicament as you might end up choosing the wrong career again and you end up even more frustrated.
 To ensure that you get to transition to a new career successfully, you need to do the following.

 A New Course

 A new career might require you to train and acquire a new set of skills for better performance.
 Making this decision might seem scary as most fear making the same mistake twice.
 Changes in curriculums and trends also make it hard for you to make a decision.
 Influence from peers and the pressure to become someone of substance too soon might even force you to make an inappropriate decision.
-Career Foundry we help you make the right decision by offering advice and analyzing your skills and abilities.
+Career Foundry helps you make the right decision by offering advice and analyzing your skills and abilities.
 This helps you a career decision that you will not regret.

 By providing volunteer services in the field, you plan to set up a new career path, which helps you understand it better.
 It also enables you to decide if you are cut for it or you might need to seek other alternatives.
 Being a volunteer also gives you a head start on the expectations and prepares you psychologically for the challenges ahead.
 Additionally, it is a type of job training where you get to perform real tasks, and this increases your experience.